Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

     ### Future Features

     - In the future, I would like to implement a leaderboard where users can proudly show their scores on a live leaderboard viewable to everyone.
-    - I would also like to add a shuffl function after a certain amount of clicks.
+    - I would also like to add a shuffle function after a certain amount of clicks.

 ## Technologies Used